Understanding the Meaning of Purchasing Power Parity

 So what does PPP mean?

-If we are comparing country A to country B, with an exchange rate E, the theory says:
+If we are comparing country A to country B, with exchange rate E, the theory states that:

-Price of basket in country A = Price in basket in country B x E
+- The Price of a basket in country A = The Price of a basket in country B x E

 We can then manipulate this purchasing power parity formula to give: